sivas45/personal-portfolio-uing-HTML-CSS/README.md

-# personal-portfolio-uing-HTML-CSS
+# portfolio-website-HTML-CSS
-HTML, CSS– Built a personal portfolio website using HTML and CSS.
-Showcased academic back ground, skills, and project work.
-Hosted the project locally and tested its responsiveness.
+This is a responsive personal portfolio website built using HTML and CSS.
+It showcases my skills, projects, and contact details in a clean and user-friendly design.